whoward/docs/markdown/reference/test-configuration.md

 "tags": [ "tag1", "tag2", "tag3" ]
 ```

-### Record Pass/Fail Status
+### Recording Pass/Fail Status

-Selenium handles sending commands to control a browser, but doesn't report to the server whether a test passed or failed.
-To record pass/fail status in Sauce, set the _passed_ flag on the job.
+Selenium and Appium handle sending commands to control a browser or app, but don't report to the server whether a test passed or failed.
+To record pass/fail status on Sauce, set the _passed_ flag on the job.

 Since you can't know in advance whether a test passed or failed, this flag can't be set in the initial configuration.
-Instead, you'll need to use one of our [alternative job annotation methods][3].
+Instead, you'll need to use one of our alternative job annotation methods, such as our [REST API][3].

-`Key:`
-passed

-`Value Type:`
+Key: `passed`

-bool
+Value type: bool

 Example: